 Announce, welcome and provide ongoing support to the new CEO.
 Now comes the exciting part - announcing the selection and ensuring that it is publicized to the college and community.
 The chair assures that appropriate welcoming events are held, the CEO is introduced to key community leaders, and that the CEO is oriented to and has the ongoing support needed to learn about the district and the specific demands of the position.
-Board chairs may wish to meet with new CEOs more often than usual and to be readily available for questions, support, and counsel.
+Board chairs may wish to meet with new CEOs often during the first few months and to be readily available for questions, support, and counsel.